nucleophile007/Task-Management/frontend/README.md

 ### Running Locally

-1. Ensure PostgreSQL is running and create a database named `taskmanager`.
-2. Ensure backend is running.
+1. Ensure backend is running.

 3. Start the NestJS application: